EECS3311F24/project-cloudwave/doc/sprint1/sprint1.md

 Estimation: 1 point (30 minutes)
 Total Estimate for User Story 1: 3 points

-User Story 2: Basic Event Creation
+User Story 2: User Settings and Password Reset for a Busy Student
-- Story: As a busy student, I want to add events to specific days in my calendar so that I can keep track of important deadlines and manage my schedule effectively.
+Story: As a busy student, I want to be able to reset my password securely so that I can keep my task list private and ensure only I have access to my schedule and to-dos.

-- Acceptance Criteria:
+Acceptance Criteria:
-  - Date selection for event creation
-  - Pop-up window for event details (name, date, and time)
-  - Event details saved in an array or list
-  - Events displayed on the selected date in the calendar
+User settings tab with input fields for current and new password "Reset Password" button to confirm password change Confirmation message displayed upon successful password reset Logout button to return to the login page

 Tasks

-Task 1: Enable date selection to create an event.
+1. Set Up Current Password Input Field:
 Assigned to: Hamza
-Estimation: 2 points (1 hour)

-Task 2: Set up a pop-up to enter event details (name and priority).
+Description: Set up a JPasswordField for entering the current password in the "User Settings" tab.
+Estimation: 1 point (30 minutes)

+2. Set Up New Password Input Field:
+Assigned to: Najwa
+Description: Set up a JPasswordField for entering a new password in the "User Settings" tab.
+Estimation: 1 point (30 minutes)

+3. Implement Reset Password Functionality:
 Assigned to: Abdihakim
+Description: Add functionality to validate the current password, update to a new password if correct, and display a confirmation message.
 Estimation: 2 points (1 hour)

-Task 3: Save event details to an array or list.
-Assigned to: Najwa
-Estimation: 2 points (1 hour)

-Task 4: Display events
+4. Logout Button Functionality:
 Assigned to: Hamza
-Estimation: 3 points (1.5 hours)
+Description: Implement a logout button that closes the ToDoListPage and opens the LoginPage.
+Estimation: 1 point (30 minutes)
-Total Estimate for User Story 2: 4 points
+Total Estimate for User Story 2: 3 points

-User Story 3: Quick Event Addition for Busy Professionals
+User Story 3: Quick Task Addition for a Working Professional
-- Story: As a working professional with a busy schedule, I want to quickly add and view important work events or deadlines in my calendar so that I can effectively plan my day and avoid missing any deadlines.
+Story: As a working professional, I want to quickly add high-priority tasks or deadlines under a "Productive" category so that I can manage urgent work commitments efficiently.

-- Acceptance Criteria:
+Acceptance Criteria:
-  - The user can select a specific date in the calendar view.
-  - A pop-up (e.g., using JOptionPane) allows the user to enter details like event name and time.
-  - After confirming, the event is saved and displayed in the calendar view on the selected date.
-  - If the user tries to save an event without entering both the event name and time, an error message prompts them to complete all fields.

-Tasks:

-Task 1: Develop a date selection feature within the calendar view.
+Input field for task description
+Dropdown to prioritize tasks as "Productive" for important work tasks or "Stressed" for less urgent ones Tasks displayed in the correct category panel based on priority Completed tasks automatically move to the "Completed Tasks" panel

+Tasks

+1. Add and Categorize Tasks Based on Priority:
 Assigned to: Najwa
+Description: Ensure tasks are added to either the "Stressed" or "Productive" panel based on the selected priority.
 Estimation: 2 points (1 hour)

-Task 2: Add a pop-up for entering event name and time.
+2. Move Completed Tasks to "Completed Tasks" Panel:
 Assigned to: Abdihakim
+Description: Implement functionality to automatically move tasks to the "Completed Tasks" panel when they are marked as completed.
 Estimation: 2 points (1 hour)

-Task 3: Write functionality to save event details to a calendar list.
+3. Disable Completed Tasks from Further Editing:
 Assigned to: Hamza
-Estimation: 3 points (1.5 hours)

-Task 4: Display saved events on selected dates in the calendar view.
-Assigned to: Najwa
-Estimation: 2 points (1 hour)

-Task 5: Implement error handling for incomplete fields (event name and time).
-Assigned to: Abdihakim
+Description: Ensure completed tasks are disabled from further modifications once moved to the "Completed Tasks" tab.
 Estimation: 1 point (30 minutes)

-Total Estimate for User Story 2: 10 points
+Total Estimate for User Story 3: 3 points